 What an agency gives you that a consultant cannot

 Capacity.
 A good agency runs forty live campaigns simultaneously, has trafficking and creative production muscle on tap, and has a process for the weekly hygiene work that nobody senior wants to do at scale.
-A consultant cannot do that, and should not pretend to.
+A consultant cannot do any of that at scale, and probably shouldn't try.

 Also: bench depth.
 When your senior platform specialist takes parental leave, the agency replaces her by lunch.
 Consultants do not have a bench.